Sara-Iftikhar/AutoTab/docs/source/quick_start.rst

 Optimize pipeline for machine learning models (regression)
 ==========================================================

-This covers all scikit-learng models, catboost, lightgbm and xgboost
+This covers all scikit-learn models, catboost, lightgbm and xgboost

 .. code-block:: python